-25 mins - ACTIVITY TWO (Zombie Virus Game)
+ACTIVITY (Zombie Virus Game) - 25 minutes

-SLIDE 7 Ask the class:
+SLIDE 5 Ask students:

-- What medicine do we use to prevent the spread of viruses? - Have you had any vaccinations?
-(Hands up) - How do you think a vaccine works?
+- What medicine do we use to prevent the spread of viruses? - Have you had any vaccinations? - How do you think a vaccine works?
 (Take suggestions)

 Play the video on slide 8.
 Explain that when we get a virus and our body learns how to make antibodies to fight it, we call this immunity.
 Scientists have developed vaccines that imitate this process.
 Vaccines put weak or dead versions or parts of the virus into our bodies so that our immune system can learn which antibodies to make to fight the virus, without us getting sick.